 There is also a link to a fantastic blog post where you will see examples of how to structure the day and lots of ideas and activities to do along with the tasks in your home learning pack.

 Most importantly have fun and be good and we will see you soon.

 Welcome to Reception

 Class Teacher:Mrs Teale

-Teaching Assistant:Mrs Harris, Miss Moore and Mrs Mason
+Teaching Assistant:Mrs Harris, Mrs Mason

 Hello and welcome to Reception class page.

 In Reception our learning environment is organised to enable children to source and access resources for themselves, promoting independence and responsibility.